PUT-PTM/STMhovercraft/README.md

 #### Control data:
 - xyzab~
-- x - servos turn in the values between 0 and 85
+- x - servos turns in the values between 0 and 85
 - y - engine 1 speed in the values between 0 and 120
-- z - engine 1 speed in the values between 0 and 120
+- z - engine 2 speed in the values between 0 and 120
 - a - rotate direction of engine 1 in the values of 0 or 1
 - b - rotate direction of engine 2 in the values of 0 or 1
 - sign "~" means that this is the end of data